hollowdll/hakjdb/docs/developer.md

 Currently no native mTLS support so only server certificate and private key.

-Directory `tls/test-cert` has a cert.conf for self-signed certificate configuration.
+Directory `tls/test-cert` is meant for self-signed TLS certificates.
 Certificates should be placed there.
+They are meant only for testing and development.

 Example of generating certificate file and private key using openssl:
 ```sh